-- Read-only logging and monitoring:
+- Read-only access to logs and metrics:

-- Read-only logging including private logs:
+- Read-only access to logs, including private logs:

 For more information, see Cloud Composer Access Control.

-- Read-only logging and monitoring:
+- Read-only access to logs and metrics:

 Monitoring cannot plot the count values for workflows and tasks that execute more than once per minute, and currently, does not plot metrics for failed tasks.